Risks and causes of vaginal cancer

 As women get older their risk of vaginal cancer increases.
 But because vaginal cancer is very rare, the increased risk is still very small.
 Cancer of the vagina is more common in older women.
-More than 7 out of every 10 cases (70%) occur in women aged 60 and over.
-It is an extremely rare type of cancer in women younger than 40.
+Almost 40 out of every 100 cases (40%) occur in women aged 75 and over.
+It is a very rare type of cancer in women younger than 40.

 A condition called VAIN can mean you are more at risk of getting vaginal cancer.
 VAIN stands for vaginal intraepithelial neoplasia.
 It means there are changes to the cells in the inner lining of the vagina.
 These changes are not enough to make the cells cancerous.
 But they could become cancerous if not treated.
 There is information about vaginal intraepithelial neoplasia (VAIN) in this section.

-HPV is present in two thirds of women who have vaginal cancer (66%) and more than 9 out of 10 women who have precancerous changes in the vagina (VAIN).
+HPV is present in almost three quarters of women who have vaginal cancer (75%) and more than 90 out of 100 women who have precancerous changes in the vagina (VAIN) (90%).
 There are many different types of human papilloma virus (HPV).
 HPV types 6 and 11 can infect the female and male genital organs and the anal area, causing visible genital warts.
-Women with these types of the virus have an increased risk of developing precancerous cell changes (VAIN) and some may develop vaginal cancer.
+Women who have ever had genital warts have an increased risk of developing precancerous cell changes (VAIN) and some may develop vaginal cancer.

 Women with HPV types 16, 18 and 31, as well as some others have a higher risk of developing genital and anal cancers.
 But the type of HPV most strongly linked to vaginal cancer is HPV 16.
 This type of HPV can cause changes in the cells covering the vagina.
 The changes make the cells more likely to become cancerous in time.
 But this can take years.
 Most women infected with this virus do not develop cancer of the vagina.
 So other factors must also be needed.